git/git.github.io/rev_news/drafts/edition-110.md

   phrase, or other structured text" to mark the description and make it easy to notice and extract.

-  Dragan Simic chimed into the discussion saying that writing the description should not be a strict requirement and then agreed with Junio's patch.
+  Dragan Simic joined the discussion saying that writing the description should not be a strict requirement and then agreed with Junio's patch.
 Max Gautier also chimed in, agreeing with Brian and Dragan about using a format to mark the description.
 Dragan replied